-No. of Units Budget Proposed (In I akhs) Code In Aspiration al Districts In Non- Aspirational Districts Total In Aspiration al Districts In Non- Aspirational Districts Total State Remarks Total FC-XV grants FR Rural components FR.1 Building-less Sub Health Centres, PHCs, CHCs FR.1.1 No. of SHCs taken up for this financial year FR.1.2 No. of PHCs taken up for this financial year FR.1.3 No. of CHCs taken up (not applicable in most of the States) FR.2 Block Public Health Units FR.2.1 No of BPH units sanctioned for capital works FR 2.2 No of BPH units supported for recurring expenditure FR.3 Support for diagnostic infrastructure to the primary healthcare facilities FR.3.1 No. of SHCs supported for recurring expenditure for provision of diagnostic services Individual SHC will have its own unit cost
+No. of Units Budget Proposed (In I akhs) Code Activities In Aspiration al Districts In Non- Aspirational Districts Total In Aspiration al Districts In Non- Aspirational Districts Total State Remarks Total FC-XV grants No. 1981 - No. Sec.
+1 A CONTRACT OF THE PARTY OF FR Rural components A PARK OF The second second FR.1 Building-less Sub Health Centres, PHCs, CHCs FR.1.1 No. of SHCs taken up for this financial year FR.1.2 No. of PHCs taken up for this financial year FR.1.3 No. of CHCs taken up (not applicable in most of the States) FR.2 Block Public Health Units FR.2.1 No of BPH units sanctioned for capital works FR 2.2 No of BPH units supported for recurring expenditure FR.3 Support for diagnostic infrastructure to the primary healthcare facilities FR.3.1 No. of SHCs supported for recurring expenditure for provision of diagnostic services Individual SHC will have its own unit cost

-No. of Units Budget Proposed (In Lakhs) Code Activities In Aspiration al Districts In Non- Aspirational Districts Total Unit Cost In Aspiration al Districts In Non- Aspirational Districts Total State Remarks FR 3.2 No. of SHCs supported for capital expenditure for procurement of diagnostic equipment based on the gap-analysis Individual SHC will have its own unit cost depending on the gap analysis FR.3.3 No. of PHCs supported for recurring expenditure for provision of diagnostic services = Individual PHC will have its own unit cost F.R.3.4 No. of PHCs supported for capital expenditure for procurement of diagnostic equipment based on the gap-analysis Individual PHC will have its own unit cost depending on the gap analysis FR.4 Conversion of rural Sub Health Centres and PHCs to HWCs A PARTY AND A PROPERTY OF THE PARTY.
-FR.4.1 No. of functional SHC- HWCs, whose operational expenses being met from this support I FR.4.2 No. of functional PHC- HWCs, whose operationa expenses being met from the support l FU Total Urban FU.1 Support for diagnostic infrastructure to the primary healthcare facilities FU.1.1 No. of Urban PHCs supported for recurring 1 Individual UPHC will have its own unit cost
+No. of Units Budget Proposed (In Lakhs) Code In Aspiration al Districts In Non- Aspirational Districts Total Unit Cost In Aspiration al Districts In Non- Aspirational Districts Total State Remarks FR 3.2 No. of SHCs supported for capital expenditure for procurement of diagnostic equipment based on the gap-analysis - Individual SHC will have its own unit cost depending on the gap analysis FR.3.3 No. of PHCs supported for recurring expenditure for provision of diagnostic services - Individual PHC will have its own unit cost F.R.3.4 No. of PHCs supported for capital expenditure for procurement of diagnostic equipment based on the gap-analysis Individual PHC will have its own unit cost depending on the gap analysis FR.4 Conversion of rural Sub Health Centres and PHCs to HWCs FR.4.1 No. of functional SHC- HWCs, whose operationa expenses being met from this support I FR.4.2 No. of functional PHC- HWCs, whose operationa expenses being met from the support I FU Total Urban Sugar and FU.1 Support for diagnostic infrastructure to the primary healthcare facilities FU.1.1 No. of Urban PHC supported for recurring Individual UPHC will have its own unit cost